 Our Conscience Calls, co-sponsored by the Unitarian Universalist Association and the Unitarian Universalist Service Committee, are monthly facilitated web calls which invites signers of the Declaration of Conscience into deeper relationship with one another and our shared principles and commitments to faithful resistance.
-Sign the Declaration of Conscience to learn about future calls.
+Join the Love Resists email list to learn about future calls.

 February 10 Conscience Call

 - Video introducing the Declaration of Conscience from Hon.
 Tom Andrews, UUSC President & CEO

 - Community agreements for break-out discussions on future calls, presented by Janice Marie Johnson (UUA)

 - Sanctuary Movement pledge to resist deportation, language to inspire sanctuary policies